ecg-icas/icas/doc/next/_sources/campaign-overview.rst.txt

 Campaign vendor ID
 """"""""""""""""""
-A per-seller unique string to identify the campaign.
+A per-seller unique identifier to identify the campaign.
 This is provided by the seller.
 Can either be set when creating a campaign or when updating an existing campaign.
 However, once set, it can no longer be modified.
 When fetching an existing campaign which does not have a **vendorId**, the field is omitted.
+Creating a second campaign with an already used vendor ID

 .. _campaign_status: